-We're so excited that you are considering study abroad at City University in London with IFSA-Butler.
+We're so excited that you are considering study abroad at City, University of London with IFSA-Butler.
 London is a vibrant city with endless possibilities for students.
-City University is located in Islington, near London's center, with academics in the same place as pubs and restaurants, the Barbican and other cultural and entertainment sites.
-We're sure you're going to
+City is located in Islington, near London's center, with academics in the same place as pubs and restaurants, the Barbican and other cultural and entertainment sites.
+We're sure you're going to love studying there.

 We look forward to working with you!